ETHICS AND PHILOSOPHY COURSES

 PHIL 207 Business Ethics 3 Cr

-The philosophical examination of business and business life and their relationship to the good life.
-Includes an analysis of economic justice, corporate and personal responsibility, moral conflicts, human rights, and the meaning of work.
-Case studies to assist students to make rationally defensible moral judgments.
+The ethical investigation of business, business life, and their relationship to the good life.
+Course content includes an analysis of economic justice, corporate and personal responsibility, employee and consumer rights, and the meaning of work.
+Case studies give students practice in making rationally defensible moral judgments in accord with sound moral principles.
 Fall semester.

 PHIL 208 Bioethics 3 Cr

-A critical examination of moral issues that arise in medicine and related fields, including the right to life, informed consent, confidentiality, medical experimentation, reproductive control, and allocation of scarce resources.
-Case studies to assist students to make rationally defensible moral judgments in accord with sound moral principles.
+An examination of moral issues that arise in medicine and related fields.
+Course topics include the right to life, forgoing medical treatment, informed consent, confidentiality, medical experimentation, and reproductive control.
+Case studies give students practice in making rationally defensible moral judgments in accord with sound moral principles.
 Spring semester.

 CO 308 Communication Ethics 3 Cr

 Course seeks to deepen insights into ethical issues arising on all frontiers of communication, ranging from small groups to news media.
 Students will read case studies of ethical crises and learn to apply philosophical and religious ethical principles to those crises.
-Prerequisite: Junior standing or consent of instructor.
+Prerequisite: CO 101, junior standing, or consent of instructor.
 Spring semester, odd-numbered years.

 VALUES COURSES (Choose 3)